Sinus Health and Allergies: Pet Dander

 - Forced-air heating and air-conditioning spreads airborne pet dander that comes from your pet’s fur or saliva.
 Therefore, installation of a central air cleaner can reduce the amount of dander in the air

-- Invest in a room air purifier and keep it running between 2-6 hours per day
+- Invest in a HEPA (High-Effiiciency Air Particulate) filter and keep it running between 24 hours per day

 - When cleaning, use a special HEPA vacuum cleaner or HEPA vacuum bags that work harder than regular vacuum cleaners to suck up and contain dusts, dander and allergens.

-- Those with allergens to bird feathers should place their goose feather-down comforters, and pillows in hypo-allergenic zippered encasements
+- Those with allergens to bird feathers should place their goose feather-down comforters, and pillows in hypo-allergenic zippered encasements.
+Bird feathers also break down into dust and the dustmites can be another significant allergen.

 - Consider installing hardwood floors in common areas and stairs to avoid dander build-up in carpeting